-In some cities and states, certain cars only need to be inspected annually, but in cities with stricter rules, drivers must get their vehicles inspected at least once every four months.
-Campbell suggested getting the vehicle inspection done as fast as possible, because it will speed up the application process.
+In some cities and states, certain cars only need to be inspected annually.
+Cities with stricter rules require drivers to have their vehicles inspected quarterly.
+Harry Campbell, founder of The Rideshare Guy blog and podcast, suggests completing the vehicle inspection as soon as possible to speed up the application process.

 6. Wait for your application to be accepted.